kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 ##### Checking:

 There is also the fact that the above server code is a raw string literal.
 It does not check if it is valid HTML at compile time (some templating languages may do not quite sure) so I have often lost time after writing something like `<h1 ${someX}</h1>`.
 With Prism it will always concatenate to valid HTML and as a compiler it also catches syntax errors when parsing templates.
 The Svelte framework takes this checking a step further linting the template with rules to ensure accessible HTML.
-This is only really possible with the template DSL of svelte as a template literal can still be valid without knowing whats interpolated.
+This is only really possible with the template DSL of Svelte as a template literal can still be valid without knowing whats interpolated.

 The other thing Prism does is add `disabled` to buttons with events which it then removes on adding event listeners during hydration.
 Also the above snippet is susceptible to XSS scripting attacks.
 Prism (and other template languages) wrap all interpolations in escape safe calls.
-The other thing is Prism auto generates non clashing ids.
+The other thing is Prism auto generates non-clashing ids.
 The incrementing example above would break if I added a new element on the page with a id `#upvotes`.

 ##### Lists:

-With lists you may want to render the first 10 items in the server responses and later add more in a infinite style way (the same way twitter and instagram feeds work).
+With lists you may want to render the first 10 items in the server responses and later add more in a infinite style way (the same way Twitter and Instagram feeds work).
 So on the server I may write a function which rendering a element of a list:

 ```js
 function renderListItemToString(item: IPost): string { .. }